howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

 - Prezzo
+- Try again on FE tests
 - Auditing DB
-- Benford's law article
+- Some other article
 - Auditing BE
-- Try again on FE tests
 - Auditing FE
-- Write about how the norm layer op is cool and good
+- Implement norm layer op in normal net and write about how the norm layer op is cool and good
 - Mass CRUD ops FE, incl. weight painting
 - Staring at credit allocation semantics both in docs and program.
 True conservations, along with property - then liberate the input and loss cardinalities
 - Take-the-suggested-weight-change updates